department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Sign in Service.md

 ## Milestones:
 *Deploy to 100% of VA.gov Users
 ## Future Scope:
-* Waiting for approval to launch to Va.gov: Proposed April 2022.
+* Waiting for approval to launch to Va.gov: Proposed June 2024.